About This Exhibit

 Use the tabs labeled Discover the Stories and Explore by Topic at the top of this webpage to view the exhibit.

-We are especially grateful to the Medford Historical Society & Museum for their collaboration in this project.
+We are especially grateful to the Medford Historical Society & Museum (Massachusetts) for their collaboration in this project.
 Other institutions we would like to thank include the Boston Public Library, Cyrus Dallin Art Museum (Arlington, MA), Harvard Art Museums, Kansas Historical Society, Library of Congress, Massachusetts Historical Commission, Massachusetts Historical Society, Medford Public Library, Metropolitan Museum of Art, Middlesex Probate and Family Court, Museum of African American History (Boston and Nantucket), New England Historical Society, Smithsonian National Portrait Gallery, West Virginia State Archives, Winchester Massachusetts Archival Center, and Worcester Art Museum.